 We will first be learning how to update skin from the WordPress Themes repository, and learn how to customize, add header menus, and change the widgets.

-If you've any thoughts on WordPress Login: Dashboard and Important Settings after 1st Time Login!, then feel free to drop in below comment box.
+If you've any thoughts on WordPress Login: Dashboard and Imp Settings at 1st login, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!